codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 Notice that only `kfci` should be used for Codefresh upgrades.
 If you still have a `cf-onprem` script at hand, please contact us for migration instructions.

 ###  Migrating existing installations
-If you already have Codefresh installed and are upgrading to the latest version, update the `config.yaml` for `kcfi` to get the latest images for these services:
+If you already have Codefresh installed and are upgrading to version <TBD> or higher, update the `config.yaml` for `kcfi` to get the latest images for these services:

 * `cf-mongodb`
 * `cf-redis`